hfiguiere/udev-rs/README.md

 ### Threading

-One caviat to note is that this library is not thread safe (you can't share data structures between threads).
+One caveat to note is that this library is not thread safe (you can't share data structures between threads).
 Unfortunately, this means a udev context and all udev objects created from it will have to stay within the same thread.